Pramad712/Multiplayer-Chess-Game/README.md

 # Known Issues
 • When ever a pop-up message is displayed, the main window (where the chess game is going on) will shrink, but it still has the same dimension in pixels!
 I think the reason is that I am using two modules for graphics (Pygame and PyQt5).

 • Very rarely, the legal moves are wrong.
-If you click on the "invalid move circles," it will give an error (I've only seen it twice).
+If you click on the "invalid move circles," it will give an error (I've only seen it occur twice).
+This is due to the chess module.

 # Enjoy!